 Disney/Fox and Paramount were also fortunate to be in the early launch stages of their own in-house streaming services.
 Universal would get into the game soon thereafter with Peacock.
-Lacking their own platform, Sony pursued opportunities to sell off their movies to established streamers, such as Netflix.
+Lacking its own platform, Sony pursued opportunities to sell off its movies to established streamers, such as Netflix.

-A look at the Top 10 pictures from third quarter 2019 vs. 2021 shows that the grosses for all pictures in 2021 was just over 50% of films from the same period in 2019.
+A look at the Top 10 pictures from the third quarter of 2019 vs. 2021 shows that the grosses for all pictures in 2021 were just over 50% of films from the same period in 2019.
 This accounts for 73% of the entire quarter’s shortfall compared to 2021.

 STUDIO POLICIES REGARDING STREAMING AND WINDOWS

 Perhaps the most important influence on the box office performance for a movie during the third quarter was whether it

 was also available day & date to viewers at home.
 When we compare 2021 to 2019, this was not even a factor.
 During 2019, the “90-day” window was holding firm, and virtually all studios adhered to this industry standard.
 Only Netflix and Amazon were releasing movies simultaneously in theatres and on their streaming platforms.
 Very few exhibitors chose to break ranks and play those films.
 Over the past 18 months, studios have experimented with almost every conceivable approach, from a traditional theatrical exclusive to simultaneous releasing to theatres and online, to streaming exclusively without any theatrical release.
 However, even the traditional 90-day theatrical exclusive release may not be entirely dead.